otrv4/otrv4/otrv4.md

 * Verify that the profile signature is valid.
 * Verify that the profile is not expired.
-* If the auth sigma is valid, decrypt the DRE message and verify:
+* If the auth `sigma` is valid, decrypt the DRE message and verify:
-  * that the point `Y` received in the pre-key message is on curve 448.
+  * that the point `X` received is on curve 448.
-  * that the `B` DH public key is from the correct group.
+  * that the DH public key `A` is from the correct group.

 If everything verifies: